Radioactive Waste Management

 To date there has been no practical need for final HLW repositories, as surface storage for 40-50 years is first required so that heat and radioactivity can decay to levels which make handling and storage easier.

-A pending question is whether wastes should be emplaced so that they are readily retrievable from repositories.
+A current question is whether wastes should be emplaced so that they are readily retrievable from repositories.
 There are sound reasons for keeping such options open – in particular, it is possible that future generations might consider the buried waste to be a valuable resource.
 On the other hand, permanent closure might increase long-term security of the facility.
 After being buried for about 1,000 years most of the radioactivity will have decayed.
 The amount of radioactivity then remaining would be similar to that of the naturally-occurring uranium ore from which it originated, though it would be more concentrated.
+In mined repositories, which represent the main concept being pursued, retrievability can be straightforward, but any deep borehole disposal is permanent.

 France's 2006 waste law says that HLW disposal must be "reversible", which seems to refer to the management strategy.
 France, Switzerland, Canada, Japan and the USA require retrievability, and that is policy also in most other countries, but this presupposes that long-term, the repository would be sealed to satisfy safety requirements.

-The measures or plans that various countries have in place to store, reprocess and dispose of used fuel and wastes are described in an Appendix to this paper (see Appendix 3: National Policies) and summarised in the following Table.
+The measures or plans that various countries have in place to store, reprocess and dispose of used fuel and wastes are described in Appendix 3: National Policies and summarised in the following Table.
+Storage and disposal options are described more fully in Appendix 2.

 Waste management for used fuel and HLW from nuclear power reactors